Charuhasan

-S. Charuhasan (born 5 January 1931) is an Indian actor, director and retired lawyer who has acted in Tamil, Kannada, Telugu, Malayalam and Hindi films.
+Charuhasan Srinivasan (born 5 January 1931) is an Indian actor, director and retired lawyer who has acted in Tamil, Telugu, Malayalam and Kannada films.
 He won the National Film Award for Best Actor and the Karnataka State Film Award for Best Actor for the Kannada film Tabarana Kathe (1987).
 Charuhasan is the elder brother of veteran actor Kamal Haasan and father of Indian actress Suhasini.

 Early life

 Charuhasan was born on 5 January 1931 to lawyer and Indian independence activist D. Srinivasan and his wife Rajalakshmi.
-He was the eldest son of the couple and more than twenty-four years older than his youngest brother Kamal Haasan.
+He was the eldest son of the couple and more than twenty-three years older than his youngest brother Kamal Haasan.

 Charuhasan had a different schooling to other children his age; due to an accident he was unable to attend school for the first few years of his life and had a private tutor give him a basic education.
 He was directly admitted to fifth grade at the age of nine.
 In 1949, Charuhasan joined the Raja Lakhamgouda Law College in Belgaum and qualified as a lawyer in 1951.

 Charuhasan practised law from 1951 to 1981.
 As lawyer, Charuhasan appeared in many high-profile cases, even representing U. Muthuramalingam Thevar in the Immanuvel Sekaran murder case.
 During this period, he was influenced by the rationalist philosophy of Periyar E. V. Ramasamy.
 Periyar even referred to Charuhasan as his sishyan (disciple).